 Seller: Forgotten Books, London, United Kingdom

 Paperback.
 Condition: New.
 Print on Demand.
 This book offers a philosophical exploration of the connection between human action and reason, arguing that reason is not detached from our motivations and emotions but rather emerges from and interacts with them.
 Despite the general assumption that our actions are primarily driven by impulses and emotions, the author argues that reason plays a crucial role in shaping and directing our behavior.
 The author examines the complex relationship between impulse and reason, showing how impulses are not simply blind forces but are informed by anticipations of ends and desires, and how reason, in turn, is not merely an abstract faculty but is embedded in our emotional lives.
 The book also explores the historical and literary context of the philosophical debate on reason and action, and delves into the broader implications of its insights for our understanding of human nature and the nature of morality.
-Forgotten Books publishes hundreds of thousands of rare and classic books.
-This book is a reproduction of an important historical work.
-Forgotten Books uses state-of-the-art technology to digitally reconstruct the work, preserving the original format whilst repairing imperfections present in the aged copy.
-In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in our edition.
-We do, however, repair the vast majority of imperfections successfully; any imperfections that remain are intentionally left to preserve the state of such historical works.
-The digital edition of all books may be viewed on our website before purchase. print-on-demand item.
+This book is a reproduction of an important historical work, digitally reconstructed using state-of-the-art technology to preserve the original format.
+In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in the book. print-on-demand item.
 Seller Inventory # 9781330221884_0

 Quantity: Over 20 available